Clio makes it easy to manage all funds held in trust on behalf of your clients.

-You will need at least two accounts created in Clio - one for Trust and another for Operating.
+You will need at least two accounts created in Clio - one for Trust/Client and another for Operating.

-The Trust account is where you are going to deposit a client's funds from within a Matter's "Transactions" subtab.
+The Trust/Client account is where you are going to deposit a client's funds from within a Matter's "Transactions" subtab.

-The Operating account is a record of your revenue earned, and is where money is transferred to when paying an invoice from your Trust account.
+The Operating account is a record of your revenue earned, and is where money gets transferred to from your Trust/Client account to pay an invoice.

 More information on bank accounts in Clio can be found HERE.

-A new Transaction, or Debit, can be added in your Trust account by clicking Add on the right hand side.
-From here you can specify which Client and Matter the Trust deposit pertains to.
+A new Transaction, or Debit, can be added in your Trust/Client account by clicking Add on the right hand side.
+From here you can specify which Client and Matter the Trust/Client deposit pertains to.

-Ensure that any deposits made within the Trust account are directly linked with a Matter or Contact.
+Ensure that any deposits made within the Trust/Client account are directly linked with a Matter or Contact.
 Without connecting these funds to a Contact or Matter, they are unassigned and will not Report properly.
-You can also make deposits into Trust from the Contact or Matter Transactions tab as outlined below.
+You can also make deposits into Trust/Client from the Contact or Matter Transactions tab as outlined below.

 The "Transactions" subtabs within both a Matter and a Contact card will give you a microledger of the transactions in and out of a given account for that Matter or Contact.

-These microledgers are where you are going to be doing the bulk of the recording of incoming Client Trust funds and viewing the line items to ensure the funds are accurate.
+These microledgers are where you are going to be doing the bulk of the recording of incoming Client Trust/Client funds and viewing the line items to ensure the funds are accurate.

-Information on how to enter Client funds into Trust from within a Matter can be found HERE.
+Information on how to enter Client funds into Trust/Client from within a Matter can be found HERE.

-One of the biggest concerns with working with funds in Trust is the ability to report accurately on them.
+One of the biggest concerns with working with funds in Trust/Client is the ability to report accurately on them.

-The Trust Ledger report is going to give you a full listing and audit of all of the funds in and out of the Trust account for a given Contact in Clio, across all of their Matters.
+The Trust/Client Ledger report is going to give you a full listing and audit of all of the funds in and out of the Trust/Client account for a given Contact in Clio, across all of their Matters.

 If you find you need to view that information in a spreadsheet program, it is easy to generate the report as a .csv which can be opened and manipulated in Microsoft Excel or another spreadsheet application.

-It's easy to design a bill theme that shows both transactions in and out of Trust for the Client along with the remaining balance.
+It's easy to design a bill theme that shows both transactions in and out of Trust/Client for the Client along with the remaining balance.

 To add this information to your bill theme, please follow these steps: